Jeskie4real/apexsalesCRM/README.md

 crm-chart

 Technologies:

 The Apex Sales CRM Project will be developed using the following technologies: Requirements: Technology Description:

 Front-end: HTML, CSS,Bootstrap, For building a responsive and interactive user interface.

 Database: Mysql For Data storage.

-Back-end: Laravel $ PHP To create a scalable and RESTful API for handling data and analisis.
+Back-end: Laravel $ PHP To create a scalable and RESTful API for handling data.

-Development Plan:
+##Development Plan:
 Requirement Analysis: Gather detailed requirements from Apex Sales stakeholders to understand their needs and objectives.
-Design Phase: Design the database schema, user interface mockups, and architectural plan for the CRM system.
+##Design Phase: Design the database schema, user interface mockups, and architectural plan for the CRM system.
-Development: Develop the CRM solution using Laravel framework for backend development and React.js for frontend development.
+##Development: Develop the CRM solution using Laravel framework for backend development and React.js for frontend development.
 Implement core CRUD functionality, role-based access control, reporting dashboard, quotes and invoices workflow, and other required features.
-Testing: Conduct comprehensive testing to ensure the functionality, security, and performance of the CRM system.
+##Testing: Conduct comprehensive testing to ensure the functionality, security, and performance of the CRM system.
 This includes unit testing, integration testing, and user acceptance testing.
 Deployment: Deploy the CRM solution to a staging environment for final testing and validation by stakeholders.
 Address any issues or bugs identified during this phase.